FPGA-Based Neural Network Accelerators for Space Applications: A Survey

-Bahl et al. (2019)~\cite{bahlLowpowerNeuralNetworks2019} proposed several compact NN architectures, namely C-UNet/C-UNet++ and C-FCN/C-FCN++, for semantic segmentation on low-power devices.
+\phantomsection \textbf{Bahl et al. (2019)~\cite{bahlLowpowerNeuralNetworks2019}} proposed several compact NN architectures, namely C-UNet, C-UNet++, C-FCN, and C-FCN++, for semantic segmentation on low-power devices.
 These networks were trained and evaluated for two use cases: cloud and forest segmentation.
 The datasets utilized for these use cases were the Cloud-38~\cite{mohajeraniCloudNetEndEndCloud2019} and CloudPeru2 datasets~\cite{moralesCloudDetectionHighResolution2018} for cloud segmentation and the EOLearn Slovenia 2017 dataset~\cite{druschSentinel2ESAOptical2012} for forest segmentation.
-Inference was performed on a Raspberry Pi platform, and the C-FCN++ architecture was implemented on a Cyclone V FPGA.

-The smallest model presented was the C-FCN++, with only 273 parameters, occupying 0.047 MB.
+The C-FCN++ architecture was implemented on a Cyclone V FPGA using VGT~\cite{hamdanVhdlGeneratorHigh2017}.
+This architecture was the smallest model introduced, with only 273 parameters, occupying 0.047 MB.
 In contrast, the largest model developed was the C-UNet, with 51,113 parameters, occupying 0.735 MB.

-Notably, the performance of these models differed significantly.
+The performance of these models differed significantly.
 The C-UNet demonstrated comparable accuracy, precision, and recall to the U-Net model.
-Conversely, the C-FCN++ exhibited an accuracy decay of 2.55\%, 5.05\%, and 5.93\% for the Cloud-38, CloudPeru2, and EOLearn Slovenia 2017 datasets compared to the C-UNet.
-This model's FPGA implementation enabled real-time analysis of images captured by the OPS-SAT's camera, with cloud segmentation performed on a 2048x1944 image in less than 150 milliseconds.
+Conversely, the C-FCN++ exhibited decreases in accuracy of 2.55\%, 5.05\%, and 5.93\% on the Cloud-38, CloudPeru2, and EOLearn Slovenia 2017 datasets, respectively, compared to the C-UNet.
+The FPGA implementation enabled real-time analysis of images captured by the OPS-SAT's camera, with cloud segmentation performed on a 2048x1944 image in less than 150 ms.